 Check on Neighbors: If you have elderly or disabled neighbors, check on them during snowstorms to ensure they are safe and have everything they need.

 - Community support is especially important during winter weather events.
-Checking on neighbors can help ensure that everyone is safe and has access to essential resources.
+Checking on neighbors can help confirm that everyone is safe and has access to essential resources.

 By following these tips and staying informed about local weather conditions, you can be well-prepared for snow in Seattle and enjoy the winter season safely.